 These lasers are effective because the wavelength of light that penetrates the skin has a selective affinity for blood vessels.
 It passes harmlessly through the top layer, or epidermis, of the skin leaving it essentially intact.
 When some types of laser lights hit the targeted blood vessels it causes a microscopic fragmentation of the blood cells.
 The dispersed blood cells, in the form of a bruise, are then carried away by the body’s garbage collecting cells (macrophages) leaving behind normal skin.
 Another type of vascular laser seals the blood vessels and does not leave a bruise after treatment.

 Hyperpigmentation (brown discoloration) may occur in scars, due to an excess amount of melanin which builds up as the scar heals.
 Dark discoloration may also occur with traumatic injuries when foreign materials, such as asphalt, become imbedded into the scar.

 In some cases, this can be effectively removed by using a bleaching cream containing hydroquinone and/or kojic acid.

 In other cases laser treatment may be necessary.
-The intense light from the laser passes harmlessly through the top layer of the skin and is selectively absorbed by brown, black or blue pigment in the skin.
+The intense light from the laser passes harmlessly through the top layer of the skin and is selectively absorbed by brown, black, or blue pigment in the skin.
 The energy emitted by the laser light when it is absorbed caused the melanin or foreign material to break into minuscule particles which are removed by the body’s immune system.
 PicoWay is our newest modality for pigment removal.
 We used to use Intense Pulsed Light (IPL) and the Alex TriVantage laser for this but have now switched to picosecond lasers to address pigment issues.

-Hypopigmentation or the lack of color in a scar can be very difficult to address, although there are some new techniques that may be able to repigment the skin.
+Hypopigmentation or the lack of colour in a scar can be very difficult to address, although there are some new techniques that may be able to repigment the skin.